 Winter Water Conservation Tips

 Water conservation is commonly pushed during the summer months but is it important to conserve water during the winter?
 It sure is!
 Although we aren’t watering our lawns or working out in the garden, there are still ways to cut back on water usage during the chilly months.
-We have compiled a list of a few ways people are wasting water this winter to help your water conservation efforts.
+Here are a few ways you can save water this winter!

 Prevention is the best water conservation method during the winter time.
 Along with letting your faucets drip, wrap any pipes that are exposed outdoors and running to your spigots.
 This protects your pipes from freezing temperatures by keeping the cold air out preventing leaks or bursts.